 Marijuana comes from the cannabis plant, and is usually a green, brown or gray mixture of the dried stems, flowers, leaves, and seeds of the cannabis plant.
-The primary reason that marijuana is used for recreational use is because of thedrug/mind-altering compound or , which is naturally occurring in the cannabis plants.
+The primary reason that marijuana is used for recreational use is because of the psychoactive drug/mind-altering compound THC or Tetrahydrocannabinol , which is naturally occurring in the cannabis plants.
 Cannabis plants that are grown specifically for recreational use will have varying levels of THC in them.
 Marijuana is one of the most commonly used drugs in Canada, and with recent legalization in the country, the drug is more accessible to those of legal age who wish to use it.
 Within the Yukon territory, marijuana is used by people from all backgrounds, and the drug can cause addiction and dependency.
 Marijuana will create a dependency because of the THC, which is the psychoactive component.
 Marijuana is used in many different ways, and the most common method is smoking the drug.
 When marijuana is smoked, it passes through the lungs into the blood stream, and is then carried throughout the body.
-The THC in marijuana will specifically act on the receptors in the brain, causing the relaxed state and feeling of euphoria.
+The THC in marijuana will specifically act on the cannabinoid receptors in the brain, causing the relaxed state and feeling of euphoria.
 Higher amounts of THC can cause feelings of anxiousness, paranoia, depression, and in some rare cases suicidal thoughts.
 Marijuana use among adolescents is dangerous because of how underdeveloped the brain is, and the risks it poses with developing learning problems and mental-health issues.
 THC in marijuana directly impacts a person’s sensory and time perception, and will amplify a person’s emotions, and distort their sense of reality.
 Marijuana will also directly impair a person’s judgment, motor skills and coordination, making it dangerous and illegal in the Yukon to operate a vehicle when under the influence of marijuana.

 How potent can marijuana be and how is it used?